Pranesh1221/JavaScript-Coding-Practice/README.md

 <details><summary><b>Answer<b></summary>

 With a `for-in` loop, we can iterate through object keys, in this case `name` and `age`.
-Under the hood, object keys are strings (if they're not a Symbol).
+Under the hood, object keys are strings (if they\'re not a Symbol).
 On every loop, we set the value of `item` equal to the current key it’s iterating over.
 First, `item` is equal to `name`, and gets logged.
 Then, `item` is equal to `age`, which gets logged.

 </details>